tomvon/xframe/README.markdown

 ###Features###

 - Supports semantic HTML.
 - Built in responsive navigation based on an standard unordered list (UL).
 Supports sub navigations items (nested ULs).
 -  Responsive 12 column grid system with breakpoints for small, medium and large screens.
 - Auto leveling of column heights for layout consistency.
 - Automatic full screen overlays for wide tables.
--  Clean, readable, visual formatting of pages and all markup including forms and form elements.
+- Clean, readable formatting of all markup including forms and form elements.
-- Easily customizable with CSS.
+- Easy themeimg with SASS.
 - Built with SASS and JQuery.

 ****